SpiritAxolotl/Quote-PO-Parser/README.md

 Probably GPL v3.0
 I *might* pick something from the [Anti-License Manifesto](https://www.boringcactus.com/2021/09/29/anti-license-manifesto.html) if the higher-ups let me

+## Download the jar
+Go to "Releases" on the right, click on the latest release, and download the Parser.jar file (NOT the source code).

 ## Installing stuff
 ### wsl and pdftotext
 Open Terminal (aka Command Prompt/Windows Powershell).
 Type `wsl` and agree to install it.
 Once it installs, restart your computer.
 Open Terminal again and type `wsl` again.
 Then run `sudo apt-get update && sudo apt-get install -y xpdf` and enter your password when it prompts you.
 Type `which pdftotext` (or `wsl which pdftotext` if you're not in wsl) to confirm you have it installed.